Common causes are low blood flow to the kidneys (such as caused by low blood pressure), drugs that damage the kidneys, and severe bodywide infections.

 Outcome depends on correction of the disorder that caused acute tubular necrosis.
 If that disorder responds rapidly to treatment, kidney function usually returns to normal in 1 to 3 weeks.
 Prognosis is usually better if people's urine volume exceeds 400 mL (about 13.5 ounces) every 24 hours.
 People who are more seriously ill, especially those who require care in an intensive care unit, have a higher risk of death.

 Drugs that are damaging to the kidneys are stopped.
 Doctors also give intravenous fluids as needed to maintain a normal blood flow to the kidneys.
 Infections and other underlying disorders are treated.
-Dialysis may be required for patients who do not respond to supportive care.
+Dialysis may be required for people who do not respond to supportive care.

 When a person is very ill, doctors give intravenous fluids and sometimes drugs to maintain blood pressure to try to maintain normal blood flow to the kidneys.
 Drugs that are damaging to the kidneys are avoided whenever possible.
 If such drugs are necessary, kidney function is closely monitored.
 In people with diabetes, blood sugar levels are controlled.